rivethealth/denorm/doc/join.md

 The queue uses
 [advistory locks.](https://www.postgresql.org/docs/12/explicit-locking.html#ADVISORY-LOCKS)
-Choose a 52-bit space for locks with `--advisory-lock <num>` where `<num>` is an integer from 0 to 65535.
-The lower end of the range is num\*2^52 By default, 0 is used.
-(If advisory locks overlap, there can be undue lock contention and deadlocking.)

 ```sql
 -- Find an incomplete author change and refresh the target for up to 1000 corresponding